outpacesoftware/systems/packages/systems/README.md

 This design system is optimized for AI consumption.
 Each component includes a manifest with:

 - Semantic description
-- When to use / when not to use
 - Props documentation
 - Accessibility information
 - Code examples